lamahadi/SensorDataProcessor/README.md

 # Student name:Rasha Alyazydi Student ID:2114819

 # Student name: Lama Almalki - Student ID: 2111750 - declare and initialize the integers in constant

+# Student name: Shifaa Alotaibi - Student ID: 2111017 - added missing brackets to properly enclose the code inside if statements and used separate loop variables for the three nested loops ana corrected the writing of calculated data to the file inside the nested loops.